Dobytchick/dobytchick/README.md

-# 👋 Hi there, I'm Dobytchick

-I'm a self-taught backend developer who has been in the IT field since 2016.
+I'm a self-taught backend developer

 My current stack includes **Go (Golang)** and **Lua**, with a strong focus on **GLua** development for Garry's Mod.

 ---